faranalytics/streams-logger/README.md

 ```

 ### Putting it all together.
-If you have a high throughput logging application or if you are benchmarking _Streams_ against a logger that does not default to stack trace capturing, then the following settings should get you to where you want to be while keeping stream buffers in check.
+If you have a high throughput logging application, the following settings should get you to where you want to be while keeping Node.js stream buffers in check.

 ```ts
 import * as streams from 'streams-logger';